 Superliminal isn't terribly long or all that difficult—I finished it in about 90 minutes.
 There are some clever concepts in it, and some good puzzles that make you feel pretty darn smart for figuring them out.
 It's a bit of The Stanley Parable and a smidge of Portal though it doesn't reach the heights of either.
 The concepts of Superliminal are great, but the price of changing directions and expectations quickly means it never really builds on any one particular puzzle system.

 I also managed to break it once or twice by experimenting a little too freely, which is disappointing.
 At least there's an option for quickly resetting a checkpoint or starting a level over if you muck things up too much while messing around.
-Superliminal is out now on the Epic Game Store.
+Superliminal is out now on Steam, the Epic Game Store, and GOG.